The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Six Dimensions of the Asymmetry

 As §4.1 established, however, both generation and recognition span wide complexity ranges depending on task specification and grammar class --- from \(\mathcal{O}(n)\) to \(\notin \mathsf{R}\).
 The ordering above captures the asymmetry for the canonical case; whether it holds uniformly across the full parameter space of §4.1, and how the three-way gap evolves as both axes vary, remains an open research problem requiring dedicated formal investigation.

-The inference bound reflects the NP-hardness of minimum consistent DFA identification (Gold, 1978; \citealt{pitt1993minimum}). \citet{kearns1994cryptographic} further showed that PAC-learning DFAs is as hard as breaking RSA encryption --- establishing a cryptographic lower bound on inference difficulty.
+The inference bound reflects the NP-hardness of minimum-consistent-DFA identification (Gold, 1978; \citealt{pitt1993minimum}).
+More precisely, \citet{pitt1993minimum} showed that the minimum-consistent-DFA problem is not approximable within any polynomial --- a result strictly stronger than NP-hardness. \citet{kearns1994cryptographic} further showed that PAC-learning DFAs is as hard as breaking RSA encryption --- establishing a cryptographic lower bound on the difficulty of inference.

-The inequality between recognition and inference is sharper than the one between generation and recognition: Pitt and Warmuth showed that PAC-predicting DFAs is ``as difficult as inverting the RSA encryption function'' (cited in de la Higuera, 2010).
+The inequality between recognition and inference is more pronounced than that between generation and recognition: \citet{kearns1994cryptographic} reduced PAC-learning of DFAs to cryptographic problems, showing that an efficient PAC learner for DFAs would imply efficient algorithms for inverting RSA encryption \citep[§9.4]{delahiguera2010inference}.
 Inference is not merely harder --- it is \emph{qualitatively} harder.

 \textbf{Running example.} Given our sentence \emph{``I saw the man with the telescope''} and a known English grammar \(G\), \emph{recognition} produces two parse trees --- hard but feasible.
 Now imagine receiving this single sentence with \emph{no grammar at all}: can you infer the rules of English?
 Even determining whether ``with'' introduces a prepositional phrase, an instrumental adjunct, or a comitative marker requires prior linguistic knowledge.
 A single sentence is radically underdetermined --- Gold's theorem in miniature.
 Inference occupies a different regime entirely.